 EHC plan reviews: information for young people

 An Education, Health and Care (EHC) Plan is a document that describes your special educational, health and social care needs.
 It explains the help you will be given by your school, college or sixth form to support you to do your best.
-You can find further information about this on this IPSEA fact sheet for young people.
+You can find further information about this on the Independent Provider of Special Education Advice (ISPEA) website information for young people section.

 We have created this page to help you understand what an Annual Review is, why they are important and how you can be involved in yours.